raul23/SimulRPi/docs/useful_functions.rst

 ``GPIO.setkeymap``
 ==================
-:meth:`GPIO.setkeymap` sets the `default keymap dictionary`_ with a new mapping between keyboard keys and channel numbers.
+:meth:`~SimulRPi.GPIO.setkeymap` sets the `default keymap dictionary`_ with a new mapping between keyboard keys and channel numbers.

 It takes as argument a dictionary mapping keyboard keys (:obj:`str`) to GPIO channel numbers (:obj:`int`)::